Meet the fish that so often has people exclaiming “It lives HERE?!”

 This little fish has giant attitude.
 When not hidden away in a barnacle (or a cup, see photo), it can be highly territorial, hopping around on its pectoral fins in a strutting, jerky fashion.
 A lot of literature reports that the Grunt Sculpin is an “awkward swimmer” but I solidly disagree.
 I once saw one flash away with lightning speed back to its hiding place.
 Yes, I was being an annoying photographer.

 She watches him to ensure he fertilizes the eggs (up to 150 at a time) and then, according to some sources – she saunters off leaving the male to care for the eggs but may return once in a while to take on a shift.
-However, there are also reputable sources that report that the female Grunt Sculpin guards the nest of eggs.
+(Source: Aquarium of the Pacific.

 Oh, and are you wondering about the name “Grunt” Sculpin?
 Apparently the species grunts when it is taken out of the ocean.
 You would too!
 Likely it also grunts when being defensive underwater.
 It is also the sound I make in my delight when I find one.
 It will be a very loud grunt indeed if I ever find one guarding eggs or with its tail-end extended out of a barnacle.